Venetian red

 Left: Venetian red + cobalt blue, in the middle: Venetian red + French Ultramarine right: Venetian red + Phthalo blue: You can clearly see the violet hue when the color is mixed with a warmer blue, while the colder phthalo gives a neutral tone.

-Unfortunately for the watercolor painter, all modern iron red colors are opaque or very opaque.
+Unfortunately for the watercolorist, many modern iron reds are opaque or very opaque.
 They all give a flat impression and have limitations when it comes to mixing with other colors.
-Personally, I do not like that kind of color.
-I never use Venetian red or other iron red colors, the only exception is a color called Italian Venetian Red, it is made by Daniel Smith and consists of natural earth color from Italy, it is semi-transparent and it granulates, a nice color.
-Otherwise I do not like the different synthetic iron red colors, they are too opaque and bland in my opinion
+Personally, I have a bit of a hard time with those types of colors.
+I avoid Venetian red or other opaque iron reds.
+There are a few exceptions, such as Italian Venetian Red, which is made by Daniel Smith.
+It is semi-transparent and granulates, a nice color.
+Otherwise, I don’t like the various synthetic iron reds, they are too opaque and bland in my opinion.

 Characteristics